daviibf/Data-Science/Image Processing/README.md

 ## The Training Turtle
-### A State-of-the-Art Pose Estimation project that aims revolutionize the Martial Arts World.
+### A State-of-the-Art Pose Estimation project that aims to revolutionize the Martial Arts World.

 This project was done during the AI Project Management Strategy course from the Master 2 - Big/Data IA at Hetic.
 It was proposed in partnership with @Nawal BENSASSI and @Olivier MAILOLS, the owners of the idea.